Mother Hunger

 Were you PROTECTED?

 Let’s say your mother had to work at an extremely early hour each day and was unable to give you a ride to school.
-Perhaps you were very young (7, 8 or 10 years old) and it was up to you to get up on time and get yourself to school rain or shine.
+Perhaps you were very young (7, 8, or 10 years old), and it was up to you to get up on time and get yourself to school, rain or shine.
 This was endangering no matter how close you lived to the school.
-Or how about a primary caregiver who was too busy or too inebriated to pick her child up from school.
-As a child you needed a reliable caregiver to feel safe and create stability in your world.
+Or how about a primary caregiver who was too busy or too inebriated to pick her child up from school?
+As a child, you needed a reliable caregiver to feel safe and create stability in your world.

 Were you GUIDED?

 You may have been free to explore the neighborhood without responsible and reasonable boundaries and limits.
 A parent who explains that this is where you can ride your bike and this is what time I am expecting you to return home, is shepherding a child responsibly.
 A neglectful parent may not have the capacity to help a child, so she is left to provide guidance and supervision for herself.
-You may have had to figure out how to do homework or what to do in an emergency or how to cook for yourself, creating a sense of ambiguity and a feeling of abandonment.
+You may have had to figure out how to do homework, what to do in an emergency, or how to cook for yourself, creating a sense of ambiguity and a feeling of abandonment.

 What can I do?